hyphaltip/htbda_perl_class/lectures/Intro_Perl/01_Perl_basics.md

 Hashes are like arrays, but they are indexed by strings instead of numbers.
 Hashes use '{}' to index instead of '[]' in arrays.
 Variables start with `%`.

+They are like dictionaries which means that when you want to lookup something, you look it by the word, not the order.

+Arrays are ordered lists -- you can get the 5-th item of the list.
+However, for a hash, there is no order, so you want to lookup an item by the key.

 ---
 #Hash operations